 When I was a little girl Thanksgiving was one of my favorite days-right up there with Christmas.
-It was a magical day full of all of my favorite foods-stuffing, turkey, and of course, her classic sweet potato casserole recipe.
-My grandma made it just the way I liked it-marshmallows toasted golden on top.
-It was perfection.
+It was a magical day full of all of my favorite foods-stuffing, turkey, mashed potatoes, green bean casserole, candied yams, and of course, classic Southern sweet potato casserole recipe.

 Today I'm going to let you in on the recipe that rocked my Thanksgiving world!

 This really is about as easy of a recipe as can be.

 - Mash the sweet potatoes up.
 You can decide how smooth you want them, I like mine a little lumpy.